alessiococchieri/human-values-detection/README.md

 - XLNet-large

 ## Results
-Compared to the [original paper](https://aclanthology.org/2022.acl-long.306.pdf), performances have been improved:
+Compared to the [original paper](https://aclanthology.org/2022.acl-long.306.pdf), the macro-averaged F1 Score has been improved:
 - **by more 20%** for the SVM model
 - **up to 47%** for transformers